maturk/maturk.github.io/cv.markdown

         <dd><em>Robotics Systems Lab (RSL), ETH Zurich</em>
           <strong>Feb 2022 - June 2022</strong>
           Implemented inverse kinematics and orienation control for the Dynaarm robot arm (part of the ANYMal quadrupedal robot) with ROS and C++.
 Setup a motion capture system
           (Qualisys) with ROS and Linux to track the end effector location in 3D space.
-Student assistant to Jan Preisig (Scientific Staff): <a href="jan.preisig@mavt.ethz.ch">jan.preisig@mavt.ethz.ch</a>.
         </dd>
       </dl>